ACL (cruciate) tears: surgery or not?

 Sports fans recognise this gut-wrenching scenario.
 A football match is being televised when, suddenly, the action stops.
 A young athlete is on the ground clutching their knee.
 The replay shows that they were brought down by a knee twisting action perhaps from a tackle or landing awkwardly from a mark.
 Commentators begin to speculate on whether they have ‘done their cruciate.’
 Or perhaps: done it again.
 Even before the unfortunate young athlete is carted off, the commentators are pondering how long it will take them to get back to play after reconstruction surgery.
 If they are to be believed, surgery is inevitable.

-So, whatever the choice of treatment, do FULL rehab before returning to sport to minimise long term problems [15].
+So, take time and do the careful FULL rehab before returning to sport to minimise long term problems [17].
 Once a good neuromuscular exercise routine is established, keep at it.
-On both knees.
 This should not be onerous.
-Know when muscles need time out: don’t be a court/field hog.
-Or reconsider your sport if it is too risky for you.
+Do not wait for pre-season training (a danger time for knees).
+Know when muscles need time out.
+Or reconsider if the sport carries too high a risk of injury.
+This is a life sentence to helpful exercise, good match preparation, and sensible play, not pain!

 References